The Young Shepherdess

 Moreover, during the decades when the Realists and Impressionists developed their bold anti-academic styles, Bouguereau remained the principal proponent of traditional painting, and his works are characterized by the superbly drawn anatomy and high degree of finish seen here.

-View a discussion of The Young Shepherdess by Dr. John Marciari, Curator of European Art and Dr. James Grebl, Manager of Library Archives.
+View a discussion of The Young Shepherdess by Dr. John Marciari, former Curator of European Art and Dr. James Grebl, Manager of Library Archives.